micha1805/chainlinkHackathonProject/README.md

 Go to the Requests tabs.

-Fill in the amount (in WEI) you want to request, then click on submit a request.
+Fill in the amount (in WEI) you want to request, then click on make a request.
 You should get a notification about the success of the transaction.

 ## Note on automatic insertion of users while deploying